 The new customized link should now look Like this:

-If you have integrated your website with Member Connect this process is the same but slightly more involved.
-In order for the tracking to work properly, the iFrame URL will need reference to the Google URL variables.
-While this is beyond the scope of this article, feel free to ask your website developer they should be able to help.
+If you have embedded iframes from Member Connect onto your website, this process is similar but slightly more involved.
+In order for the tracking to work properly, the iframe URL will need to reference to the Google URL variables.
+While this is beyond the scope of this article and not something we can directly support, feel free to ask your website developer they should be able to help.